b2arn/jsrules/doc/init_in_ctor.md

 var B = function (a) {
-	// want to call superclass constructor to have this.a ready
+	// want to call superclass constructor first to have this.a ready
-	// but cannot do it because init() will be called before this.b is ready
+	// but cannot do it because init() will be called too early (before this.b is ready)
 	// A.call(this, a); // wrong place to call
 	this.b = this.a + 5; // want to have superclass members initialized here
-	// want to call superclass constructor last to have init() call when this.b is ready
+	// want to call superclass constructor last to have init() call after this.b is ready
-	// but cannot do it, because need this.a to be ready above
+	// but cannot do it because need this.a to be ready above
-	// A.call(this, a); // wrong place to call also
+	// A.call(this, a); // wrong place to call either
 };
 inherits(B, A);